Looking for votes, Spirit Challenge entrant turns to local media

 “If we can get those 700 votes, we can win this thing,” Sylvia School Principal Jean Facciano said in Sullivan’s story.

 Winning would be a big deal to Sylvia, or any of the other 36 entrants.
-The winning video, determined by popular vote count and a panel of judges at IHT, gives its school a prize package that includes a class set (30) of the Adidas Zone for IHT Spirit monitors, three years of free software usage and all of the training necessary to get started.
+The winning video, determined by popular vote count and a panel of judges at IHT, gives its school a prize package that includes a class set (30) of the IHT Zone monitors, three years of free software usage and all of the training necessary to get started.
 The winners also get a pep rally complete with a visit from 1968 Olympic Gold Medal high-jumper Dick Fosbury, who revolutionized the sport with his innovative style.
 For complete rules and prize information, click here.

 Voting wraps up Friday, May 20.
 Individuals may vote up to five times total for their favorite video.